Locke's Philosophy of Science

 - Related Entries

-Two features of Locke's intellectual landscape are most salient for understanding his philosophy of science, one concerning the new science’s methodology, and the other concerning its content.
-First, then, is the new methodological approach to understanding the natural world, and in conceptions of induction and scientific knowledge.
-Locke's reaction is for the most part progressive.
-Impressed by empirical methods and cognizant of their poor fit with the Aristotelian ideal, he defines a distinct kind of knowledge, one inferior to genuine scientific knowledge but appropriate to human sensory capacities.
+Two features of Locke’s intellectual landscape are most salient for understanding his philosophy of science, one concerning the new science’s methodology, and the other concerning its content.
+First, then, is the new methodological approach to understanding the natural world, accompanied by profound shifts in conceptions of induction and scientific knowledge, and in disciplinary boundaries.
+Locke’s reaction is for the most part progressive.
+Impressed by experimental methods and cognizant of their poor fit with the Aristotelian ideal, he defines a distinct kind of knowledge, one inferior to genuine scientific knowledge but appropriate to human sensory capacities.
 In so doing, he develops an epistemological basis for the new, experimental philosophy.
 Yet his reaction also has its conservative aspect, one that some see as having limited him in the face of the new science’s evolving methodology.
 He retains as an ideal the notion that scientific knowledge is demonstrative and certain, an ideal he shares with the two main targets of his Essay, the speculative systems of the Aristotelians and the Cartesians.

 This article examines questions connected with the two salient features noted, and in connection with the first, it also examines Locke’s relationship to Newton, a figure instrumental to the changing conceptions of scientific knowledge.
 Section 2 addresses questions connected to those changing conceptions.
 What does Locke take science (scientia) or scientific knowledge to be generally, why does he think that scientia in natural philosophy is beyond the reach of human beings, and what characterizes the conception of human knowledge in natural philosophy that he develops?
 Section 3 addresses the question provoked by Locke’s apparently conflicting treatments of the corpuscular hypothesis.
 Does he accept or defend the corpuscular hypothesis?
 If not, what is its role in his thought, and what explains its close connection to key theses of the Essay?
 Since a scholarly debate has arisen about the status of the corpuscular hypothesis for Locke, Section 3 reviews some main positions in that debate.
 Section 4 considers the relationship between Locke’s thought and Newton’s.
 All citations of An Essay Concerning Human Understanding are indicated by ‘E’, followed by the book and section numbers.
 Page numbers referring to the Nidditch edition are also provided.